arunkshirsagar/Library-Management-System/README.md

 A Library Management System with python Django framework and MySQL Database.

 1. Open the project and change the directory to library_project_ folder.
 For this type cd library_project_ in terminal.
+2. Now in the terminal run the follwing commands.

+python manage.py makemigrations
+python3 manage.py migrate
+python3 manage.py createsuperuser

+create username and password

-2. Run a command python manage.py runserver.
+3. Run a command python manage.py runserver.
 3. Now go to http://127.0.0.1:8000/ to see the website.

 Note: